 Metal and plastic cladding (commonly known as Plastisol) is often subject to deterioration due to the impact of weather conditions over time.
 To retain the integrity of metal cladding on the outside of a building, it’s important to maintain and rejuvenate the surface.
 Rawlins Paints stock metal cladding paint and Plastisol cladding paint, along with standard roof paints from the industry’s leading brands, specifically formulated to extend and enhance the lifespan of cladding.
 Industrial cladding is often cleaned, especially at business properties, and a coating that is protecting against cleaning chemicals and pressure washer cleaning is as important as withstanding British winter weather conditions, and laid snow on metal cladding roofs.

-The lifespan of metal cladding coatings can be visually observed, as corrugated, galvanised and asbestos sheets rust and deteriorate from seasonal elements, cut edge corrosion, chemical cleaning agents and possible airborne chemicals around industrial plants and factories – an example of airborne chemicals would include exhaust fumes from adjacent car-parking or delivery vehicles at loading bays, where metal cladding may be used.
+The lifespan of metal cladding coatings can be visually observed.
+Metal cladding sheets rust and deteriorate from seasonal elements, cut edge corrosion, chemical cleaning agents and possible airborne chemicals around industrial plants and factories – an example of airborne chemicals would include exhaust fumes from adjacent car-parking or delivery vehicles at loading bays, where metal cladding may be used.

 Metal, plastic and Plastisol cladding can be found at a wider range of facilities and locations away from factory sites.
-Many holiday and residential parks utilise cladding on their buildings and maintenance portable cabins (portakabins), as well as hospitals, doctor’s surgeries and medical facilities, sports centres (rowing clubs, gymnasiums, training centres), and schools.
+Many holiday and residential parks utilise cladding on their buildings and maintenance portable cabins (portakabins), as well as hospitals, retail outlets, sports centres (rowing clubs, gymnasiums, training centres), and schools.

 If your business has cladding, you may be looking for sustainable and long-term coating system solutions, rather than quick fix decorative remedies.
 Metal and Plastisol cladding is eye-catching and a huge part of a company’s aesthetical qualities for prospective customers and sales, so be sure to use the best products available to avoid corrosion and rust deteriorating the cladding’s integrity.